jponttuset/mcg/README.md

  arXiv:1503.00848, March 2015.

-Please consider citing the paper if you use this code.
+Please consider citing the papers if you use this code.

+'Full' and 'Pre-Trained' packages not compatible with Windows.

 More info in the project page: http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/mcg/